ayathanschool/workflow/DEBUG_PRODUCTION_PERIODS.md

 5. Compare with what's in Schemes "class" column

 If they don't match EXACTLY (including spaces, capitalization), the filter will return 0 periods.

+## SessionDependencies: When It Populates

+- Purpose: Tracks cascading impacts when a session is not fully completed (e.g., Session 1 incomplete affects Session 2).
+- Automatic trigger: On session completion updates via API (`updateSessionCompletion`) when `completionPercentage < 100`.
+- What happens: `_trackSessionDependencies()` appends an entry linking the incomplete `prerequisiteSession` to each `dependentSession`, with `impactLevel`, `recommendedAction`, and timestamp.
+- Batch backfill: Admin/HM can populate from historical DailyReports using the `syncSessionDependenciesFromReports` API route.
+- Recommended schedule: Optional nightly cron trigger to run `syncSessionDependenciesFromReports()` for consistency.

+If the sheet is empty, likely causes:
+- No incomplete sessions have been submitted yet.
+- The `updateSessionCompletion` flow isn’t being used (teachers not reporting).
+- The batch sync hasn’t been run after importing historical reports.